-The recorded amounts for accounts payable and accrued liabilities approximate their fair value.
-The Company's fair value of cash under the fair value hierarchy is measured using Level 1 inputs.
-The fair value of the marketable securities has been measured using Level 1 inputs which resulted in a fair value of \$61,301 as at June 30, 2024.
+The recorded amounts for accounts payable and accrued liabilities and share subscription received approximate their fair value.
+The Company's fair value of cash and funds held in trust under the fair value hierarchy is measured using Level 1 inputs.